ORCHID: Human-Agent Collectives - From Foundations to Applications

 Research Groups: Intelligence, Agents, Multimedia Group, Web and Internet Science, Agents, Interaction and Complexity

-Themes: Agent Based Computing, Trust and Provenance, Human Computer Interaction
+Themes: Agent-Based Computing, Human-Computer Interaction, Trust and Provenance, Agent Based Computing, Human Computer Interaction

 Dates: 1st January 2011 to 31st December 2015

 - Austrailian Centre for Field Robotics

 - Dr. Sarvapali Ramchurn